eddelbuettel/r2u/README.md

 ### Docker

+There are also two Docker containers for Ubuntu 20.04 'focal' and 22.04 'jammy', respectively.
+Initially published as
-There are also two Docker containers for Ubuntu 20.04 'focal' and 22.04 'jammy', respectively, at [eddelbuettel/r2u](https://hub.docker.com/repository/docker/eddelbuettel/r2u) that have the above, including pinning and [bspm](https://cran.r-project.org/package=bspm) support, already set up.
+[eddelbuettel/r2u](https://hub.docker.com/repository/docker/eddelbuettel/r2u), these are now also available also as [rocker/r2u](https://github.com/rocker-org/r2u).
+They all have the features detailed above, including pinning and [bspm](https://cran.r-project.org/package=bspm) support, already set up.

+Each of the Ubuntu LTS flavors, _i.e._, 'focal' and 'jammy' is also available as an identical image using the release version, _i.e._, '20.04' and '22.04', respectively.

 Note that with some builds of Docker (and possibly related to Ubuntu hosts) you may have to add the `--security-opt seccomp=unconfined` option to your Docker invocation to take advantage of bspm